 pattern

-New!
-Effective March 10, the Section 232 tariff on aluminum articles and derivative aluminum articles that are the product of Russia will be increased to 200 percent.
-In addition, a 200 percent tariff will be imposed on aluminum articles and derivative aluminum articles where any amount of primary aluminum used in the manufacture of those articles is smelted in Russia, or the articles are cast in Russia, beginning April 10.
-However, any country that imposes a tariff of 200 percent or more on its imports of aluminum articles that are products of Russia may be exempt from these tariffs.
+Effective March 10, 2023, the U.S. increased the Section 232 tariff on aluminum articles and derivative aluminum articles that are the product of Russia to 200 percent.
+Effective April 10, 2023, the U.S. imposed a 200 percent tariff on aluminum articles and derivative aluminum articles where any amount of primary aluminum used in the manufacture of those articles is smelted in Russia, or the articles are cast in Russia (although any country that imposes a tariff of 200 percent or more on its imports of aluminum articles that are products of Russia may be exempt from these tariffs).

 Exclusion Request Forms